kaliypsocraft/something-awesome/REPORT.md

 !!! warning Debuggers
     Learning how to use `gdb` was a fundamental skill to obtain.
-    I spent considerable time experimenting with different debugging techniques, using breakpoints and stepping through code to monitor how variables and memory addresses changed.
-This challenge stemmed over into binary exploitation, however in this case
+    I spent considerable time experimenting with different debugging techniques and using breakpoints.
+Being tactical and intentional with breakpoints and stepping through a program is a skill I need to develop more of.
+This liekly comes down to experience and being mentally switched on to the flow of a program.
+This challenge stemmed over into binary exploitation, however in this case I found myself using the `ni` (next instruction) and `s` (step) commands more comapred to the binarye xplotaiton.

 !!! warning Assembly Language
-    Since I had limited experience with assembly language and machine code, interpreting disassembly output required me to understand each instruction’s purpose and how it affected the program’s flow.
-I had to recognize common patterns, such as loops, conditional branches, and function calls, and learn to navigate register manipulation, memory addressing, and the stack layout.
+    Since I had limited experience with assembly language apart from `MIPS`, interpreting assembly code required me to understand each instruction’s purpose and how it affected the program’s flow.
+This linked closely with my understanding of calling conventiosn as usually with assembly I would try to see times when arugmens were pushed onto the stack or when the stack pointer would move value.

     Additionally, understanding the differences between architectures (e.g., x86 vs. x64) was essential, as each has unique conventions and instruction sets.

 !!! warning C Programming Language
     Gaining depth in the C language was essential, as many low-level operations rely heavily on C for interacting closely with system resources.
-I worked on strengthening my understanding of pointers, memory management, and data structures like linked lists and binary trees.
-Knowing how C translates to assembly also helped me connect high-level code to low-level execution, which was crucial for debugging and for recognizing vulnerabilities like buffer overflows or format string exploits.
+I worked on strengthening my understanding of pointers, memory management, and data structures like linked lists.
+The latter was important as in `gdb` there were moments where the heap allocated memory seemed to make a linked list for some reason?
+Perhaps this is knowledge which can be improved upon taking an operating systems course.

 !!! info Fixes :wrench: